 Step 6: Cutting the t-shirt’s sleeves and neckline

 Cut the t-shirt using the armholes and neckline of the tank top as a guide.
 Leave a 12-inch (1.27-centimeter) seam allowance around the armholes and neckline if you want a completed hem.
 T-shirt tank tops do not require a finished hem because the fabric does not fray.
 However, a completed hem will look better.
 Cut the sleeves and collar off your t-shirt if you don’t have a tank top to serve as a guide.
-Before cutting the shirt, fold it in half to ensure that both sides are even.
+Before cutting the shirt, fold it in half to ensure both sides are even.

 Step 7: Unpinning the tank top